maitreverge/minishell_101/ressources/maitreverge/README.md

 The `getcwd` function is a standard C function that gets the current working directory of the process.

-- ***Function Description***:: `getcwd` gets the current working directory of the process.
+- ***Function Description***: `getcwd` gets the current working directory of the process.
 The buf parameter is a pointer to the buffer where the path is stored, and size is the size of the buffer.
 It returns a pointer to the buffer on success, and NULL on error.

 - ***Prototype***: `char *getcwd(char *buf, size_t size);`